 Carmel and Monterey have hotel options near the finish.
 Book immediately after lottery acceptance: race weekend accommodations in Carmel sell out within days of lottery notification.
 The Carmel area is also a popular tourist destination independent of the race, which keeps occupancy high throughout spring.

-Hurricane Point climbs approximately 570 feet over miles 10 and 11, with mile 11 alone gaining 281 feet of net elevation.
+The Hurricane Point ascent climbs approximately 427 feet from the mile 10 valley floor to the Hurricane Point summit at the end of mile 12, with mile 11 alone gaining 308 feet of net elevation on its own.
 The ascent is exposed to Pacific Ocean wind with no shelter from the ridge above.
-Grade averages around 5% across the hardest section, with stretches touching 7% or steeper.
+Grade averages around 6% across the hardest mile, with stretches touching 7% or steeper.

-The climb arrives at mile 10, early enough that aerobic reserves haven't been fully depleted but late enough that pace decisions at the start have already accumulated.
+The climb begins in earnest at mile 10, early enough that aerobic reserves haven't been fully depleted but late enough that pace decisions at the start have already accumulated.
 Runners who take Hurricane Point at long-run effort rather than race effort consistently report managing the back half far better than those who attacked the climb.

 Walk intervals through the steepest sections of Hurricane Point are rational at any finish time goal.
 The grade at the steepest sections is steep enough that the energy cost of running versus a brisk walk is often marginal in raw time, while the cardiovascular cost of running is substantially higher.

 The calculator accounts for the grade using a penalty function, not a walk/run model.
-Your mile 11 target will already reflect the difficulty of the terrain.
+Your mile 11 and mile 12 targets will already reflect the difficulty of the terrain.
 If the perceived effort of running at that pace feels like a hard effort, walking the steepest sections and running when the grade allows is a reasonable execution strategy.

 The fix is staying at or below calculator pace through miles 16 to 21.
 Runners who reach mile 22 at pace handle the climb without incident and find the Carmel descent at miles 23 through 24 genuinely fast.